Eastern Antioquia Real Estate 2026: Airport Corridor Guide

 Highway Corridor Effect: The Bogotá-Medellín highway project is a $4.5B infrastructure initiative that cuts travel time from 10 hours to 5 hours.
 Three proposed routes exist; Route 1 passes through Rionegro.
 When the government announces the final route (expected late 2026), properties along the preferred route will appreciate 30-50% within 6-12 months as institutional investors move in.
 El Carmen de Viboral sits at the intersection of multiple potential routes—this could be a major catalyst for the town if selected.
 Investment strategy: monitor highway developments closely; early confirmation of Rionegro route would trigger immediate appreciation spike.

 Free Trade Zone Expansion: Rionegro's Zona Franca is expanding to accommodate multinational distribution centers (Amazon, DHL, Nestlé, others).
+The zone currently employs 12,000+ workers and is projected to reach 18,000-20,000 by 2029 as 350,000 m² of new warehouse and manufacturing space comes online.
 This drives manufacturing and logistics employment, which drives residential demand for workforce housing.
 Properties in Guarne (5 km from the zone) and suburban Rionegro will see steady appreciation as labor demand increases.
-Workforce housing rentals (6-8% yields) are stable and predictable.
+Every 1,000 new zone employees generates demand for approximately 400-500 housing units within a 15 km radius.
+Workforce housing rentals (6-8% yields) are stable and predictable because they are tied to employment contracts rather than seasonal tourism.

 Medical Tourism Corridor: New specialty hospitals (oncology, cardiac, orthopedics, cosmetic surgery) are opening in the Rionegro-La Ceja area to serve international patients.
 International patients stay 2-4 weeks during recovery; they require furnished apartments and hotel-like amenities.
 This creates a new segment of short-term rental demand distinct from business travelers.
 Properties marketed as "medical tourism guest homes" command premium rates ($100-150/night) with strong occupancy (70-80% booked 365 days/year).
 For buyers seeking 10%+ yields with lower volatility than Airbnb, medical tourism is an emerging opportunity.